Optimal Stopping with Random Maturity under Nonlinear Expectations: Optimal Stopping with Lipschitz Continuous Random Maturity

 To solve the optimization problem \eqref{eq:RDOSRT} we first analyze in this section an auxiliary optimal stopping problem with uniformly continuous payoff process and Lipschitz continuous random maturity under the nonlinear expectation $\ol{\sE}_0$.

-\ss Let the probability class $\{\cP_t\}_{t \in [0,T] }$ satisfy (P2)$-$(P4).
-To solve \eqref{eq:RDOSRT}, we first consider the case $L \n = \n U \n = \n Y$ with random maturity $\wp$ for some $(Y,\wp) \n \in \n \fS$.
+Let the probability class $\{\cP_t\}_{t \in [0,T] }$ satisfy (P2)$-$(P4).
+To solve \eqref{eq:RDOSRT}, we first consider the case $Y \= L \= U$ with random maturity $\wp$ for some $(Y,\wp) \n \in \n \fS$.
 For any $(t,\o) \n \in \n [0,T] \n \times \n \O$, define \beas Z_t (\o) := \underset{(\hP,\ga) \in \cP_t \times \cT^t}{\sup} \, \hE_\hP \Big[ \wh{Y}^{t,\o}_\ga \Big] \eeas as a Snell envelope of the payoff process $\wh{Y}$ with respect to the nonlinear expectations $ \ol{\sE} \n = \n \{\ol{\sE}_{\n t}\}_{t \in [0,T]} $ given the historical path $\o|_{[0,t]}$.
 We will simply refer to $Z$ as the $ \ol{\sE}-$Snell envelope of $\wh{Y}$.
 Since the $\bF-$adaptedness of $\wh{Y}$ and \eqref{eq:bb421} imply that $\wh{Y}^{t,\o}_t (\wt{\o}) \n = \n \wh{Y}_t (\o \otimes_t \wt{\o}) \n = \n \wh{Y}_t (\o) $, $\fa \wt{\o} \n \in \n \O^t$, one has \bea M_Y \ge Z_t (\o) \ge \underset{\hP \in \cP_t}{\sup} \hE_\hP \Big[\wh{Y}^{t,\o}_t \Big] = \wh{Y}_t (\o) \ge - M_Y , \q \fa (t,\o) \in [0,T] \times \O . \eea

-Given $t \n \in \n [0,T]$, we have the following estimate on the continuity of random variable $Z_t$ at each $ \o \in \O$, which is in term not only of the distance from $\o$ under $\|~\|_{0,t}$ but also of the path information of $\o$ up to time $t$.
+Given $t \n \in \n [0,T]$, we have the following estimate on the continuity of random variable $Z_t$ at each $ \o \in \O$, which is not only in term of the distance from $\o$ under $\|~\|_{0,t}$ but also in term of the path information of $\o$ up to time $t$.

-\begin{prop} Assume \(P2\)$-$\(P4\).
+\begin{prop} Assume \(P2\).
 Let $(Y,\wp) \n \in \n \fS$ and $(t,\o) \n \in \n [0,T] \n \times \n \O $.
-It holds for any $\o' \n \in \n \O$ \bea | Z_t (\o ) \n - \n Z_t (\o') | \n \le \n 2 \wrY \Big( (1 \n + \n \k_\wp) \|\o \n - \n \o'\|_{0,t} \n + \n \underset{r \in [ t_1 , t_2 ]}{\sup} \big| \o (r ) \n - \n \o ( t_1 ) \big| \Big) \n \le \n 2 \wrY \Big( (1 \n + \n \k_\wp) \|\o \n - \n \o'\|_{0,t} \n + \n \phi^\o_t \big( \k_\wp \|\o \n - \n \o' \|_{0,t} \big) \Big) , \q \eea where $t_1 : = \wp (\o) \land \wp (\o') \land t $ and $t_2 : = (\wp (\o) \vee \wp (\o')) \land t $.
+It holds for any $\o' \n \in \n \O$ \bea | Z_t (\o ) \n - \n Z_t (\o') | \n \le \n \wrY \Big( (1 \n + \n \k_\wp) \|\o \n - \n \o'\|_{0,t} \n + \n \underset{r \in [ t_1 , t_2 ]}{\sup} \big| \o (r ) \n - \n \o ( t_1 ) \big| \Big) \n \le \n \wrY \Big( (1 \n + \n \k_\wp) \|\o \n - \n \o'\|_{0,t} \n + \n \phi^\o_t \big( \k_\wp \|\o \n - \n \o' \|_{0,t} \big) \Big) , \q \eea where $t_1 : = \wp (\o) \land \wp (\o') \land t $ and $t_2 : = \big(\wp (\o) \vee \wp (\o')\big) \land t $.
 Consequently, $ Z_t(\o)$ is continuous in $\o$ under the norm $\|~\|_{0,t}$: i.e. for any $\e > 0$, there exists a $ \, \d = \d (t,\o) > 0$ such that \bea | Z_t (\o' ) - Z_t (\o) | < \e , \q \fa \o' \in O^t_\d (\o) , \eea and thus $Z_t$ is $\cF_t-$measurable. \end{prop}

 The resolution of the auxiliary optimization problem \eqref{eq:et431} with the payoff process $Y$ and random maturity $\wp$ relies on the following dynamic programming principle for the $ \ol{\sE}-$Snell envelope $Z$ of $\wh{Y}$ and a consequence of it, a path continuity estimate of process $Z$: